This is my personal (and rarely updated) Blog.

 For research, check-out my (more frequently updated) Google Scholar profile.

 I started my PhD in October 2015.
-On the more fundamental side, I study the robustness of biological networks, such as Neural Networks (BDA2016, IPDPS2017, SRDS2017) or bio-molecular networks (upcoming paper with Andrei Kucharavy and prof. Rong Li from the John Hopkins University Hospital).
+On the more fundamental side, I study the robustness of biological (or said to be) networks, such as Neural Networks (BDA2016, IPDPS2017, SRDS2017) and bio-molecular metabolic networks (upcoming paper with Andrei Kucharavy and prof. Rong Li from the John Hopkins University Hospital).

 Some of these works are patented by the Swiss Federal Institute of Technology in Lausanne (EPFL), my current employer.